luxonis/depthai-docs-website/source/index.rst

 What is DepthAI
 ###############
-DepthAI is the embedded spatial AI platform built around Myriad X that helps you build products with true real-time 3D object localization
+DepthAI is the embedded :ref:`spatial <spatialai>` AI platform built around `Myriad X <https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x.html>`__ that helps you build products with true real-time 3D object localization
 (think 3D object detection) and tracking.
 DepthAI offloads AI, depth vision and more - processed direct from built-in cameras - freeing your host to process application-specific data.

 DepthAI gives you this power in a simple, easy-to-use API, written in Python and C++.

-Best of all, it is modular (System on Module) and built on MIT-licensed open source hardware, affording adding these Spatial AI/CV super powers to real commercial products.
+Best of all, it is modular (System on Module) and built on `MIT-licensed open source hardware <https://github.com/luxonis/depthai-hardware>`__, affording adding these Spatial AI/CV super powers to real commercial products.

 DepthAI Ecosystem
 #################

+DepthAI is a platform - a complete ecosystem of custom hardware, firmware, software, and AI training - which combines neural inference, depth vision, and feature tracking into an easy-to-use, works-in-30-seconds solution.

+This is an all-in-one solution for folks who need the power of AI, depth, and tracking in a single device.
+It is also open source - including hardware, software, and AI training.
+So it allows easy/fast productization as all our DepthAI designs serve as references designs for integrating the power of DepthAI into your own products.

+Glossary
+********

+- **Gen2** is a step forward in DepthAI integration, allowing users to define their own flow of data using pipelines, nodes and connections.
+Gen2 was created based on user's feedback from Gen1 and from raising capabilities of both DepthAI and supporting software like `OpenVINO <https://docs.openvinotoolkit.org/latest/index.html>`__.

+- **Host side** is the device, like PC or RaspberryPi, to which the DepthAI is connected to.
+If something is happening on the host side, it means that this device is involved in it, not DepthAI itself

+- **Device side** is the DepthAI itself.
+If something is happening on the device side, it means that the DepthAI is responsible for it

+- **Pipeline** is a complete workflow on the device side, consisting of nodes and connections between them - these cannot exist outside of pipeline.

+- **Node** is a single functionality of the DepthAI.
+It have either inputs or outputs or both, together with properties to be defined (like resolution on the camera node or blob path in neural network node)

+- **Connection** is a link between one node's output and another one's input.
+In order to define the pipeline dataflow, the connections define where to send data in order to achieve an expected result

+- **XLink** is a middleware that is capable to exchange data between device and host.
+XLinkIn node allows to send the data from host to device, XLinkOut does the opposite.

 Products